sourcegraph/srclib/README.testing.md

 The repositories are stored as git submodules in `testdata/repos`.
-If you attempt to run tests and have not initialized the submodules, the tests will fail with an explanation.
+If you attempt to run tests and have not initialized the submodules, the tests will automatically run `git submodule init`.
 If a git submodule's pointer has been updated but the version in your local checkout hasn't yet been updated, then the tests will automatically run `git submodule update` on that submodule.
 (This will not destroy any local changes you've made.)

 The expected output is in `testdata/repos-output/${reponame}/want`.
 The actual output is written to the sibling dir `got` (which is not committed to the git